Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Performance

 {

 }

-Fig.~\ref{fig:LOC} shows the total LOC payment from the ISO to generators at different ramping rates along the ramping trajectory in Fig.~\ref{fig:parameter}.
+Fig.~\ref{fig:LOC} shows the total LOC payment from the ISO to generators at different ramping rates along the ramping trajectory in Fig.~\ref{fig:demand}.
 Notice the general trend that all schemes converged to zero as scenarios of binding ramping constraints diminished at scenario H.

-As predicted by the equilibrium property, LOC for TLMP was strictly zero, and all other pricing schemes had positive LOC payments.
-PMP designed to minimize LOC appeared to have the least LOC among the rest of the uniform pricing schemes.
+As predicted by the equilibrium property, the LOC for TLMP was strictly zero, and all other pricing schemes had positive LOC payments.
+PMP designed to minimize the LOC appeared to have the least LOC among the rest of the uniform pricing schemes.
+The same conclusion held for the larger scale simulations considered in the appendix.
 Shown also in Fig.~\ref{fig:LOC} is that LOC increased with the forecasting error variance, as expected.